Hydronephrosis: Imaging studies

-For incidentally detected prenatal hydronephrosis, the first study to obtain is a postnatal renal ultrasound, since as noted, many cases of prenatal hydronephrosis resolve spontaneously.
-This is generally done within the first few days after birth, although there is some risk that obtaining an imaging study this early may miss some cases of mild hydronephrosis due to the relative oliguria of a newborn.
+For incidentally detected prenatal hydronephrosis, the first study typically obtained is a postnatal renal ultrasound.
+This is generally done soon after birth, although there is some risk that obtaining an imaging study this early may miss some cases of mild hydronephrosis.
 Thus, some experts recommend obtaining a follow-up ultrasound at 4–6 weeks to reduce the false-negative rate of the initial ultrasound.
-A voiding cystourethrogram (VCUG) is also typically obtained to exclude the possibility of vesicoureteral reflux or anatomical abnormalities such as posterior urethral valves.
+A voiding cystourethrogram (VCUG) is typically also obtained to exclude the possibility of vesicoureteral reflux or anatomical abnormalities, such as posterior urethral valves.
 Finally, if hydronephrosis is significant and obstruction is suspected, such as a ureteropelvic junction (UPJ) or ureterovesical junction (UVJ) obstruction, a nuclear imaging study such as a MAG-3 scan is warranted.